Ari-S-123/pdp-project-1/README.md

 - [x] Implement BAC calculation
 - [x] Document OOP usage
+- [ ] Update implementation of classes to not use id references
 - [ ] Double check input validation implementation
-- [ ] Implement AI recipe generation with Gemini API?, can't be used locally without exposing API key (Optional)
-- [ ] Implement Restful endpoints with hono and persistence layer with drizzle and postgres (Optional)
-- [ ] Implement unit tests with bun:test (Optional)
+- [ ] Implement unit tests with bun:test
 - [ ] Implement Github Actions (Optional)

+## Features chosen to not be implemented

+These would be hard for other people to test locally without having to expose my API key or forcing graders to get their own API key.

+- Implement AI recipe generation with Gemini API
+- Implement Restful endpoints with hono and persistence layer with drizzle and postgres

+## Setup

+1. Clone Repo

+2. Make sure you are using the latest Node LTS version at the time of the last commit [v22.x].

+3. Run `npm i -g bun` to install Bun.

+4. Run `bun i` to install the dependencies.

 ## Scripts